atudor2/abap-pwnedpasswords/README.md

 ## Overview
 Simple ABAP wrapper for the [Pwned Passwords API V2](https://haveibeenpwned.com/api/v2#PwnedPasswords) REST API provided by Troy Hunt.

+## Setup SSL
+The SSL Certificates for https://api.pwnedpasswords.com/ must be added to STRUST before the API can be called.

+The [abapGit SSL Setup Guide](https://docs.abapgit.org/guide-ssl-setup.html) provides the steps to do this.

+Use the certificate from https://api.pwnedpasswords.com/ instead of [GitHub](https://github.com)

 ## Usage
 ```ABAP
   DATA(pwn_passwords) = zcl_pwned_passwords=>create( ).